simpson-peter/latin-sq-solver/README.md

 ## Forthcoming Features

  - A constructor for reduced Latin Squares
- - Const constructor, solve function
+ - Const constructor, const solve function

 ## Known Issues
 None as of now, but as always submit issues or pull requests if you find any!